mortendahl/mortendahl.github.io/_drafts/kalami.md

 Besides this abstraction of strings as tokens not much happens in the lexer, perhaps apart from the little extra code needed for allowing nested comments, and the insistence that STRs, and in turn identifiers, start with a digit (an easy way to distinguish them from INTs).

 However, in parser.mly we may use these tokens to put together a [grammar](http://en.wikipedia.org/wiki/Formal_grammar).
-In particular we see from rule main that an input (now a string of tokens) is a Kalami programme if it can be parsed according to rule “stmt” and its sub-rules as given by:
+In particular we see from rule main that an input (now a string of tokens) is a Kalami program if it can be parsed according to rule “stmt” and its sub-rules as given by:

 ```
 id: